Possible resolution of the B -> pi pi, pi K puzzles: EIKONALIZATION OF GLAUBER GLUONS

-where the vector $n_+=(1,0,0_T)$ is along the momentum $P_1$, the $...$ denotes the rest of the integrand, and $\gamma_5\!\not\!\!P_2$ comes from the twist-2 structure of the $M_2$ meson wave function.
-Another piece from Fig.~\ref{fig2}(b) contains the Wilson line running from the position of the spectator in the $M_1$ meson to infinity.
-This piece, together with Fig.~\ref{fig2}(f), leads to the loop integral the same as Eq.~(\ref{il}), but with the eikonal propagator being replaced by $1/(-n_+\cdot l+i\epsilon)$.
+where the $...$ denotes the rest of the integrand, and $\gamma_5\!\not\!\!P_2$ comes from the twist-2 structure of the $M_2$ meson wave function.
+Combining Fig.~\ref{fig2}(f) and Fig.~\ref{fig2b}(b) with the cancellation of the ordinary soft divergences between them, we justify the eikonal approximation for the spectator propagator $1/[(k_1-l)^2+i\epsilon]$, which gives $1/(-n_+\cdot l+i\epsilon)$.
+The second piece from Fig.~\ref{fig2}(b) contains the Wilson line running from the position of the spectator in the $M_1$ meson to infinity, i.e., the eikonal propagator $1/(-n_+\cdot l+i\epsilon)$.
+This piece with the color factor $N_c/2$, together with Fig.~\ref{fig2}(f) with the color factor $-1/(2N_c)$, leads to the loop integral the same as Eq.~(\ref{il}) with the color factor $C_F$, but with $1/(n_+\cdot l+i\epsilon)$ being replaced by $1/(-n_+\cdot l+i\epsilon)$.
 Employing the principal-value prescription

-we find a NLO residual soft divergence from the Glauber region with $l^-=0$, which seems to violate the universality of the $M_2$ meson wave function.
+we identify a NLO residual soft divergence from the Glauber region with $l^-=0$, which seems to violate the universality of the $M_2$ meson wave function.

+The spectator propagators in Fig.~\ref{fig2b} can also be replaced by the Wilson line in the direction of $n_+$ for collecting the Glauber divergences, if there are any.
+The eikonalization is achieved by deforming the $l^-$ contour under the soft cancellation observed above.
+We then examine the $l^+$ poles from the denominators in Eq.~(\ref{4a}) with $l^-=0$ being demanded by Eq.~(\ref{del}):

+It is seen that both the $l^+$ poles are located in the lower half plane, namely, Fig.~\ref{fig2b} does not contribute to the Glauber divergences.
+Figure~\ref{fig2b} generates only the ordinary soft divergences from the region of the loop momentum $l^\mu\equiv(l^+,l^-,l_T)\sim(\Lambda_{\rm QCD},\Lambda_{\rm QCD}, \Lambda_{\rm QCD})$ \cite{BT09}.
+The effect from these ordinary soft gluons has been analyzed and found to be negligible in two-body nonleptonic $B$ meson decays, though it may be significant in $D$ meson decays \cite{LT98}.